simeonpashley/simeonpashley.github.io/_posts/2010-07-07-using-odesk-for-seo-tasks.md

 optimization is a technique used to rank up high in Google.
 Deciding to hire a search engine optimizer is a big decision that can potentially improve your website, as well as, help you save valuable time, money and benefit your internet business further.
-If you’re thinking of hiring freelancers to do SEO tasks such as link building and article writing, then you may consider [oDesk](http://www.odesk.com/) freelancers. oDesk freelancers can provide clients with valuable service and it is advisable doing SEO earlier to get maximum benefits.
+If you're thinking of hiring freelancers to do SEO tasks such as link building and article writing, then you may consider [oDesk](http://www.odesk.com/) freelancers. oDesk freelancers can provide clients with valuable service and it is advisable doing SEO earlier to get maximum benefits.

-The best time to hire is when you’re planning a site redesign, or considering to launch a new site.
+The best time to hire is when you're planning a site redesign, or considering to launch a new site.
 That way, you and your SEO can make certain that your site is designed to be optimally search-engine friendly from the bottom up.
 Also, a good SEO can help develop good